 - Snorkel San Diego: La Jolla Cove Snorkel Tour

-- Snorkel and Scuba: La Jolla Cove and Caves Tour, daily 8:00 a.m. two-tank group diving, classes and more
+- Snorkel and Scuba: La Jolla Cove and Caves Tour, daily 8 a.m. two-tank group diving, classes, and more

-Other Things to Do at La Jolla Cove
+Other Fun Things to Do Near La Jolla Cove

-The village isn’t big so anything on a list of things to do in La Jolla located here can be paired with a visit to La Jolla Cove.
-However, what I’ve listed below tends to be what people do when the beach or seals feature on an itinerary.
+The Village of La Jolla area (our downtown neighborhood) isn’t big, so anything on a list of things to do in La Jolla located here can be paired with a visit to La Jolla Cove.
+However, what I’ve listed below tends to be what people do when their fun day itinerary includes the beach or seals.

 Ellen Browning Scripps Park

-Things to do here include picnics, yoga, outdoor games, small kite flying, walking and more.
-Bring a waterproof blanket as the grass can be wet in the morning and it takes a while to dry out.
+Pack a picnic, fly a kite, or do a yoga session while you’re here.
+Bring a waterproof blanket, as the grass can be wet in the morning, and it takes a while to dry out.

 Sunny Jim Sea Cave